Essex Coast Walk - Manningtree to Great Oakley

 One landmark that stands out as one passes through the village is the pair of 18th century neoclassical towers known as Mistley Towers that proudly stand within a graveyard opposite the village sign.
 These were originally constructed as the twin towers to the Church of St. Mary the Virgin as part of a scheme to turn the village into a fashionable spa town.
 Unfortunately the plan did not succeed and the church was demolished in 1870, leaving the towers as a sea-mark for shipping in the estuary.
 They were renovated in 1950 after falling into disrepair.

 Beyond Mistley, the Essex Way leads inland through to the village of Bradfield.
 The England Coast Path will take the same route as there is no access along the coastline, presumably because the land is a part of Nether Hall which is all private land.
 Despite this, there are some commanding views over the estuary and one passes the 13th century church of St Lawrence at Bradfield.
-Like many East Anglian churches this one fell into ruins and was restored in the 19th century.
+Like many East Anglian churches, this one fell into ruins and was restored in the 19th century.
 There is reputed to be a secret tunnel connecting the church with the estuary that was used in the smuggling days of the 18th century.
 So many churches and pubs around the coastline of East Anglia have such rumoured tunnels and no doubt the large scale smuggling actions did make use of such methods of concealing their actions from the customs men.

 It is from Bradfield that we head back down to the coastline to follow the estuary.
 This is now part of the Wrabness nature reserve, formerly an MoD mine depot.
-These days it is a mixture of grazed grassland, ponds, woodland and al; fronted by freshwater marsh.
+These days it is a mixture of grazed grassland, ponds, woodland and scrub; fronted by freshwater marsh.
 A haven for wildlife, insects and flora making it a pleasant ramble to pass through.
 Having said this, it should be noted that the path does lead along the marshy waterfront and on this occasion it was somewhat boggy in places resulting in one a very soggy boot for Kat.

 The path continues beyond the nature reserve until it meets a section of woodland known as Coppers Wood where the waymarkers point the intrepid walker inland.
 The proposed route of the England Coast Path is to continue through the wood but currently there is no public access and therefore the Essex Way needs to be followed.
 This trail leads through to the village of Ramsey then cuts across the peninsular at the head of the estuary to then take opposite coast into Harwich.